Acrylic on canvas

 - Featured in Everyday Woman Group, The Group 2, Portugal Group, Revealed Group and SKETCHING AND DRAWINGS group

-Florbela was different than Portuguese women of his time in tastes, studies, work, behavior and relationships with men throughout his life.
+Florbela was different than Portuguese women of her time in tastes, studies, work, behavior and relationships with men throughout her life.
 Florbela was aware of that difference, and it felt so proud and superior.

 She is the great woman in the early decades of the twentieth century Portuguese literature.

 I am the one that they call sad, without being …

 Someone who came into the world to see me